 Specific responsibilities for RAs will be assigned by the faculty member supplying the funding for the RA position.
 Continuation or termination of the RA position will be at the discretion of that faculty member.

-Part V. Program Governance
+Part V. Departmental Operations

-Applied Physiology Faculty

-1. Affiliated Faculty.
-Department faculty who have training and interest in the broad field of applied physiology may affiliate with the program.
-Current faculty affiliating with the program include:

-Associate Professor Edwards

-Associate Professor Farquhar

-Associate Professor Getchell

-Professor Jaric

-Professor Kaminski

-Associate Professor Knight

-Assistant Professor Lennon-Edwards

-Associate Professor Maser

-Professor and Dean Matt

-Associate Professor Modlesky

-Associate Professor Provost-Craig

-Assistant Professor Rose

-Professor Snyder-Mackler

-Associate Professor Swanik

-Faculty from other university departments wishing to affiliate with the program are invited to pursue joint appointments in the Department of Kinesiology and Applied Physiology, in accordance with department policy.

-The C.V.s of program faculty are included in Appendix B.

 Responsibilities of program faculty include oversight of program policies and curriculum.

-2. Graduate Coordinator.
+Graduate Coordinator.
 The department chair will appoint a graduate coordinator for the Applied Physiology Program from among the affiliated faculty.
 The graduate coordinator must minimally hold the rank of associate professor.
 The term of service for the graduate coordinator is three years, with no limit on the number of consecutive terms that may be served.
 The graduate coordinator serves as the program representative and point person and is responsible for the following: